Mte90/django-clickify/README.md

 <a href="{% track_url 'monthly-report-pdf' %}"> Get Monthly Summary </a>
 ```

-When a user exceeds the rate limit, `django-clickify` uses the [Django messages framework](https://docs.djangoproject.com/en/stable/ref/contrib/messages/) to display an error.
+When a user exceeds the rate limit (if enabled), `django-clickify` uses the [Django messages framework](https://docs.djangoproject.com/en/stable/ref/contrib/messages/) to display an error.
 The user is then redirected back to the page they came from.

 To display the message in your templates, make sure you have configured the messages framework and included code to render the messages, like this: